kobucom/author/README-onweb.md

-# Multi-Lingal Selector Loader on the Web
+# Multi-Lingal Passge Selector on the Web

 2020-apr-12 first edition

-In this document, the multi-lingal selector loader is called just 'Replacer', an old name for it.
+In this document, the multi-lingal selector is called just 'Replacer', an old name for it.

 Before continuing, see [README-rep](README-rep.md) to get familiar with the Replacer program and its source format, passage-marked text.
 It includes how to use the replacer locally on your PC using command line (called **local** configuration).